Nawab Alam Yar Jung Bahadur

-Mir Alam Ali Khan, also known as Nawab Alam Yar Jung Bahadur, was an Indian judge and politician.
+Mir Alam Ali Khan, also known by the honorific title Nawab Alam Yar Jung Bahadur, was an Indian judge and politician.

 Early life and education

-Alam Ali Khan was the eldest son of Mir Hashim Ali Khan.
-Nawab Hashim Nawaz Jung, a colonel with the Hyderabad Imperial Service Troops and Nizams regular Forces received education at Madrasa-e-aliya and the Nizam College, where he obtained both a B.A. and a B C L degrees.
+Alam Ali Khan was the eldest son of Mir Hashim Ali Khan, a colonel with the Hyderabad Imperial Service Troops and Nizams regular Forces.
+Alam Ali Khan received education at Madrasa-e-aliya and the Nizam College, where he obtained both a B.A. and a B C L degrees.
 For a short period he served as a Cadet in the Army.
 Later, obtained his M.A from Madras University, subsequently, he moved to England to complete his education at Oxford University's Lincoln College here he attained his barrister-at-law and returned to Hyderabad.

 Civil service

 Ali Khan was appointed Munsif-darj-e-awal (first session judge) for the court of Beerad and soon also became Nazim-Sardar-e-Adalat (inspecting officer) at the court of Gulbarga.
-For a long time he served as the inspecting officer for the courts of Andhra Pradesh, and was later appointed Nazim-e-Sardar (Chief Justice).
+For a long time he served as the inspecting officer for the courts of the Hyderabad State, and was later appointed Nazim-e-Sardar (Chief Justice).

-On 2 August 1943, Alam ali khan was conferred the title Alam yar jung, the next day on 3 August the High court remained closed, in honour to felicitate and celebrate.
-After his retirement from his judicial offices, he was appointed as a Judicial and religious member of HEH the Nizams Executive council wherein he held the judicial portfolio.
+On 2 August 1943, Mir Alam Ali Khan was conferred the title Alam Yar Jung, the next day on 3 August the High court remained closed, in honour to felicitate and celebrate.
+After his retirement from his judicial offices, he was appointed as a judicial and religious member of HEH, the Nizams Executive council wherein he held the judicial portfolio.